kiron01827/wiztecbd_assessment/README.md

 Or,

-run the command and hit the IP URl
+Run the command and hit the IP URL provided from it.
 ```shell
 php artisan serve
 ```